proswdev/server-link/README.md

 # server-link #

-Manage links between client and servers to allow client to wait until linked servers are ready
+Manage links between client and servers to allow client to wait until linked servers are ready.
 Very useful for installations involving multiple servers that should start in a particular sequence.
 Linked [Docker](http://www.docker.com) containers is a very typical use case for this.